 Customers are no longer comfortable handing out their personal information or filling up reams of details before hitting the ‘Submit’ button.
 It is crucial that the call to action is designed to evoke total involvement and participation from the user rather than encourage disappointment and un-subscription.

-Try to improve call to action buttons efficacy by providing a downloadable asset like an e-book or case study.
+Try to improve call-to-action buttons efficacy by providing a downloadable asset like an e-book or case study.
 This will signal a user that his/ her information sharing is actually worth the effort.

 15 – What’s the conversion rate?

 The ratio of site visits to conversions (or conversion rate) is a vital KPI to monitor when tracking website performance.
 This will help you check if site visitors are converting to paid customers.
 Use Google Analytics to find out such informative insights and tweak your SEO campaign accordingly to evoke a higher conversion rate.
 You can check which location/ country the user comes from, which devices attract the most sales, and what is the demographic persona of most of the shoppers.
-This will give you valuable targeting guideline for better online retail success.
+This will give you valuable targeting guidelines for better online retail success.

 16 – Improve usability